 - following us on Facebook or X

-Packing lunches can be hard enough but ensuring that your child is sent to school with allergy-friendly lunches is an even bigger challenge.
+How to ensureing that your child is sent to school with allergy-friendly lunches is an even bigger challenge. and snacks.

 Have food allergies?
-Check out these 5 tips on how to read food labels when shopping with allergies.
+Check out these tips for shopping at the grocery store.

-CFIA scientists test food products to look for undeclared allergens and other hazards, like pesticides and bacteria, that could make you or your loved ones sick.
+CFIA scientists test food products to look for undeclared allergens and other hazards.

-Here's how the growing trend towards online grocery shopping is impacting Canadians living with food allergies, and how to protect yourself and your loved ones.
+How the growing trend for online grocery shopping is impacting Canadians with food allergies.

 2.6 million Canadians are affected by food allergies.
-So how does the CFIA help to protect you and your loved ones?
+So how does the CFIA help to protect you?

 Learn about food recalls and why it's important to sign up for recall alerts.